1130.04 GENERAL PROVISIONS.

 (d) Fences and Walls.
 Fences shall be acceptable as part of a landscape buffer where traffic noise and lights create a need for a greater buffer.
 When used, they shall be a decorative style and type.
 Walls and berms may be used in unusual cases, as may be required by the Planning Commission to fulfill the buffering requirements.

-(e) Natural Plantings Requirements.
-Where natural plantings and trees will be retained in yards requiring buffering, such natural plantings and existing trees shall be preserved and grades maintained to the greatest extent feasible.
-Natural plantings may be used towards required buffers if they are in good condition and are not invasive species.
-Additional landscape material and screening may be required to supplement the natural plantings to meet the required buffer and opacity.
+(e) Natural Conditions in Required Buffered Areas.
+Natural plantings and existing trees that are in good condition and not invasive species shall be preserved with existing grades maintained.
+Additional landscape material and screening may be required to supplement the natural plantings to meet buffer and opacity requirements of this Chapter.

 (f) Buffering Effect.
 The desired buffering shall be achieved not later than twelve months after the initial installation.
 The Planning Commission may extend this period of time when a hardship would be created because of expected growth or material shortages, but the Commission shall not extend such period beyond five years from the time the initial installation was to have been or has been installed.